-This gives you the opportunity to establish your friendliness and accessibility, whether you are meeting your neighbors or starting a new job.
-Practice with friends or family members before you start shaking the hands of... strangers.
+Shaking a person's hand allows you to establish your friendliness and accessibility, whether you are meeting your neighbors or starting a new job.
+Practice with friends or family members before you start shaking the hands of strangers.
 Remember that people often initially judge you by your handshake, so make sure it shows your confidence and pleasant personality.

 Occasions you will need to shake hands: